MDU-PHL/bohra/README.md

   ```

 ### Running Bohra in a HPC environment
 Bohra can be run in a HPC environment.
 To do this some knowledge and experience in such environments is assumed.
 You will need to provide a file called `cluster.json`.
 This file will contain rule specifc and default settings for running the pipeline.
-An example is shown below, in addition you can see further documentation [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).
+An template is shown below (it is recommended that you sue this template, settings have been established using a slurm queueing system), in addition you can see further documentation [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).

 *cluster.json*
 ```
 {
     "__default__" :
     {
-        "account" : "punim0581",
+        "account" : "AccountName",
         "time" : "0-0:5:00",
-        "cpus-per-task": 2,
+        "cpus-per-task": "2",
         "partition" : "cloud",
         "mem" : "2G",
-        "ntasks" : 4,
+        "ntasks" : "4",
         "job" : "{rule}"
     },
     "snippy" :
     {

-        "cpus-per-task" : 4,
+        "cpus-per-task" : "4",
         "time" : "0-0:5:00",
         "mem" : "8G"
     },
     "assemble":
     {
-        "cpus-per-task" : 4,
+        "cpus-per-task" : "4",
         "time" : "0-0:20:00",
         "mem" : "32G"

     },
     "kraken" :
     {
-        "cpus-per-task" : 4,
+        "cpus-per-task" : "8",
         "time" : "0-0:20:00",
         "mem"  : "32G"
     },